codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the piece of bread say to the knife?
-Butter me up.
+Why was the broom late for the meeting?
+He overswept.

 ## Daily Trivia

-Nvidia&#039;s headquarters are based in which Silicon Valley city?
+What is the correct term for the metal object in between the CPU and the CPU fan within a computer system?
- 1. Palo Alto
+ 1. Temperature Decipator
- 2. Cupertino
+ 2. Heat Sink
- 3. Mountain View
+ 3. CPU Vent
- 4. Santa Clara
+ 4. Heat Vent

 <details>
   <summary>Answer</summary>
-  Santa Clara
+  Heat Sink
 </details>